aseldawy/CS167/Labs/Lab3/CS167_Lab3.md

     }
 }
 ```
-4. Take some time to udnerstand the code and answer the following questions.
+4. Take some time to understand the code and answer the following questions.

 * (Q1) What do you think the line `job.setJarByClass(Filter.class);` does?
 * (Q2) What is the effect of the line `job.setNumReduceTasks(0);`?